sstark/gjfy/README.md

 will allow up to `n` clicks.

 The authentication token sent with the request will not be stored in the server.
-Instead, the associated email address will be stored with the secret.
+Instead, the associated email address will be stored with the secret, so it can be used for email notifications (see below).
-Future versions of the server would allow for email notification in case the link is clicked.

 A timeout can be set by including `"valid_for:n"` in the request.
 The secret will become invalid after n days, even if not clicked.
 The default timeout is 7